Distributing closed-source frameworks with SPM

 To make a closed-source library support multiple platforms, just follow these steps:

-• Make the framework support all platforms you need, e.g. iOS and macOS
+- Make the framework support all platforms you need, e.g. iOS & macOS.

-To build a platform-specific archive, run this script (replace MyLibrary with your library name):
+To build a platform-specific archive, just run this script with the variables replaced:

 xcodebuild archive \